 - A mix of firm, tart apples and softer baking apples yields a balance of flavor and texture.

-- A small amount of whiskey in the fruit (Scotch, bourbon, or rye) adds complexity to sweet apples.
+- A small amount of whiskey (Scotch, bourbon, or rye) added to the fruit lends complexity to sweet apples.

 - Yield:Serves 6 to 8